 5. Social media in your professional life

 Social media used to be solely for fun, but this is not the case anymore.
-Since social media is evolved to connect people globally, it becomes more and more essential for businesses and professionals to be involved in.
+Since social media has evolved to connect people globally, it becomes more and more essential for businesses and professionals to be involved in.
 However, it might be challenging to incorporate your professional life into social media.
-Creating a professional social media is beneficial in at least four ways:
+Creating a professional social media presence is beneficial in at least four ways:

-• Discover new ideas and trends.
+- Discover new ideas and trends.

-• Connect with audiences with the same expertise.
+- Connect with audiences with the same expertise.

-• Bring attention to your work.
+- Bring attention to your work.

-• Enhance your influence and personal brand.
+- Enhance your influence and personal brand.

 Composing a professional post and yet ensuring it is not too bland may not be an easy task.
 You also have to consider the confidentiality of your work before posting it publicly to prevent from hackers or those who might overshare your contents.
 Therefore, to use social media effectively in professional environment, here are some tips you might want to consider.